Ratepayer benefits analysis study

 For more details you can download the official memo as a PDF.

 The REESA FIT is designed to promote Wholesale Distributed Generation (WDG).
-One of the key benefits of distributed generation is that the energy produced does not suffer the losses associated with travelling over the transmission grid.
+One of the key benefits of distributed generation is that the energy produced does not suffer the losses associated with traveling over the transmission grid.
 Also, by connecting to the distribution grid close to where the energy is being used, distributed generation does not require the massive investments in new transmission lines.

 WDG as promoted by the REESA FIT avoids costs associated with: